uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Equations

-Athough there are five types of scour, we will focus on the two main causes, which are governed by empirical equations accordingly
+Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:
-1. Contraction Scour - Laursen Live Bed or Clear Water Scour Equation
+1. Contraction Scour -
+  1. Laursen Live Bed or Clear Water Scour Equation
 $ V_c = K_u y_1^(1/6) D_50^(1/2) $
 2. Local Scour
   1. Pier Scour - The Colorado State University (CSU) Equation